 01.We have just lost a big contract and need to cut our costs, what can we do?

-Purely from an employment perspective we have to consider if they are classed as a worker.
-If so, then they may be entitled to some substantial rights, such as paid holidays for the time they have been working with you.
+Firstly, a self-employed person does not have the right to claim unfair dismissal so no process or notice is required; but they do have the right not to be discriminated against, so be careful.
+That said, consider if they are classed as a ‘worker’ under employment law.
+If so, then they may be entitled to some substantial rights, such as paid holidays for the time they have been working with you and protection against discriminatory treatment.
 Additionally, you may want to consider your tax risks.

 03.I have told an employee, who has worked for me for a number of years, to sort their attitude out on three occasions following complaints from customers.
 Can I sack them now without any repercussion?